Tooth Extractions

-Bergen Oral & Maxillofacial Surgery in Hackensack, Ridgewood, Westwood & Franklin Lakes
+Bergen Oral & Maxillofacial Surgery in NJ with locations in Hackensack, Ridgewood, Westwood & Franklin Lakes

-You and Dr. Diamond, Dr. Novelli, Dr. Han, Dr. Park, Dr. Francioni or Dr. Feuerstein may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
-Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.
+Other teeth may need to be removed because they are poorly positioned in the mouth (such as impacted wisdom teeth) or in preparation for orthodontic treatment.

-The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
+The extraction of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.

-To avoid these complications, in most cases, Dr. Diamond, Dr. Novelli, Dr. Han, Dr. Park, Dr. Francioni or Dr. Feuerstein will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, in most cases, we will discuss alternatives to extractions as well as the replacement of the extracted tooth with a dental implant.

 Do You Need a Tooth Extraction?